Adamage/tutorials/simple_applications/tensorflow2/mnist/README.md

 #### Prerequisites

+Install the Poplar SDK following the instructions in the [Getting Started guide for your IPU system](https://docs.graphcore.ai/en/latest/getting-started.html).
-Before we start the implementation, we need to prepare an IPU compatible TensorFlow 2 environment.
-First install the Poplar SDK.
-Make sure to run the `enable.sh` script for Poplar and activate a Python virtualenv with the TensorFlow 2 wheel from the Poplar SDK installed.
+Make sure to run the `enable.sh` scripts for Poplar and PopART, activate a Python3 virtualenv, and install the TensorFlow 2 wheel from the Poplar SDK.

 Let's validate the installation, import the libraries and check the tensorflow
 version: